mikesamuel/prebake/design/staging.md

     will fill based on dynamic computations performed by [early][] code running in the [oven][].
 *   <a name="object-history"> *Object history* : A series of events that describe how a JavaScript [`Object`](https://tc39.github.io/ecma262/#sec-object-type) came to have its current state.
-    Events are things like "created via builtin %Object% constructor", "own property with key `"x"` set to value `123`."
+    Events are things like
+    1.  created via the builtin %Object% constructor
+    1.  own property with key `"x"` set to value `123`.
     Events for all objects managed by a [historian][] are totally ordered so that the histories of multiple objects may be merged into one replayable script.